khulnasoft/tracker/docs/contributing/setup-development-machine-with-vagrant.md

   -f https://raw.githubusercontent.com/aquasecurity/postee/v2.2.0/deploy/kubernetes/postee.yaml
 ```

-Create Tracee DaemonSet in the `tracee-system`, configuring it to send
+Create Tracker DaemonSet in the `tracee-system`, configuring it to send
 detections to the standard output and send them over to Postee webhook on
 http://postee-svc:8082: